HPCForge/BubbleML/README.md

 ## Extending BubbleML

 It's possible that BubbleML will not match your needs.
-For instance in BubbleML's current iteration, each study varies one parameter.
-One obvious extension is to vary multiple parameters, like the heater temperature and liquid temperature.
+For instance, in BubbleML's current iteration, each study varies one parameter.
+One obvious extension is to vary multiple parameters, like both the heater and liquid temperatures.
 This will lead to different phenomena.
 Another idea is runnning low resolution simulations to study upscaling models.
 And, of course, there are some labs who may just want to generate very large datasets, containing hundreds or thousands of individual simulations!

 To support such efforts, we provide a [reproducibility capsule](https://github.com/Lab-Notebooks/Outflow-Forcing-BubbleML) for running your own boiling simulations with Flash-X. This includes lab notebooks for running simulations.
 It also includes analysis scripts and the submissions files used to generate BubbleML.
-The 2D simulations are fairly quick.

 ## Models